-The Goshen College Symphony Orchestra, conducted by Dr. Christopher Fashun, will present its spring concert in Sauder Concert Hall on Friday, April 17, 2015.
-The concert will begin at 7:30 p.m.
+The Goshen College Symphony Orchestra, under the baton of José Rocha, will present their spring concert in the Music Center’s Sauder Concert Hall on Sunday, April 10.
+The concert will begin at 4 p.m.

 Eric Kurtz ’93, MCC Great Lakes regional assistant director, talks about how MCC is spending millions of dollars in relief aid for people overseas.